Download GGV’s new Acknowledgement of Country!

 Resources for Guide Leaders:

-- Share our Pride, an online resource suitable for older Girl Guides and adults interested in raising their awareness about the lives of First Nations people.
-Youโll get a taste of traditional cultures and learn about shared history.
+• Share our Pride, an online resource suitable for older Girl Guides and adults interested in raising their awareness about the lives of First Nations people.
+You’ll get a taste of traditional cultures and learn about shared history.

-- Koori Curriculum, which is designed to give educators guidance and support to include Aboriginal perspectives in the curriculum.
+• Koori Curriculum, which is designed to give educators guidance and support to include Aboriginal perspectives in the curriculum.

-- The Maggolee website has information about each of the 79 Victorian local government areas; details on policy and programs; protocols and cultural awareness; traditional owner groups; and local Aboriginal organisations, Aboriginal languages, key local contacts, news, and events.
+• The Maggolee website has information about each of the 79 Victorian local government areas; details on policy and programs; protocols and cultural awareness; traditional owner groups; and local Aboriginal organisations, Aboriginal languages, key local contacts, news, and events.

-- Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS), which aims to create and deliver professional development for teachers and educators so that teachers and
+• Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS), which aims to create and deliver professional development for teachers and educators so that teachers and

-educators can confidently: educate their students about Aboriginal and Torres Strait Islander cultures, and teach Aboriginal and Torres Strait Islander students with confidence. - Read the Reconciliation Action Plan good practice guide on demonstrating inclusive and respectful language.
+educators can confidently: educate their students about Aboriginal and Torres Strait Islander cultures, and teach Aboriginal and Torres Strait Islander students with confidence.

-- Connecting with the Aboriginal History of the Yarra, a resource developed by Yarra City Council in consultation with the local Wurundjeri people.
+• Connecting with the Aboriginal History of the Yarra, a resource developed by Yarra City Council in consultation with the local Wurundjeri people.

-- Wurundjeri Tribe Council, a website with more information about the Traditional Owners of Greater Melbourne.
+• Wurundjeri Tribe Council, a website with more information about the Traditional Owners of Greater Melbourne.

-- More resources to help commemorate the Uluru Statement from the Heart.
+• More resources to help commemorate the Uluru Statement from the Heart.

 Earn the Reconciliation Badge: